RakhithJK/dbeaver-dbeaver-wiki/Mock-Data-Generation-in-DBeaver.md

 > _Disclaimer:_ The idea behind Mock Data is to generate mock data in a table but it should **NOT TO BE USED IN PRODUCTION ENVIRONMENTS**.
 Please make sure you have a backup of your database before running the Mock Data generation process.

-Th following are features of DBeaver Mock Data generator:
+Th following are features of the DBeaver Mock Data generator:

 * Works for all the RDBMS that are supported by DBeaver (DB2, MS SQL Server, MySQL, Oracle, PostgreSQL, SQLite, etc.)
 * Generates data that matches your database schema: